adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 3. **Switching to IRLB8743PBF eliminates the need for both a gate driver and a second buck converter.**
 4. **No additional power dissipation concerns—efficiency remains at ~99.85%.**

+## 3/13/2025 - Determining amount of current flowing through different part of power subsystem to determine track width
+- 6A (141mils): wires that go from Power supply to the two heaters, heaters to mosfet drain, mosfet source to ground, the diode in parallel with the heaters.
+- 3A (54mils): wires that go to each heater in parallel
+- Use normal wires (20mils) for the buck converter and the mosfet input
+- I chnaged the freewheeling diode to a mbr745 because it has higher ratings.